Regulation Crowdfunding 101 For Entrepreneurs

 How much does it cost?

-How can businesses market the raise?
+How can you market your Reg CF raise?

 As long as companies follow those restrictions, they should share their raise across as many channels as they have access to.
 Regular communication and updating potential investors is key to a successful raise, though companies cannot market at all until the Regulation Crowdfunding campaign is live and accepting investments.
 Plus, the funding portal they use will also market campaigns to their own investor audience.